-- In order to protect the amenity of residential uses adjoining commercial area, advertising in commercial zones are not permitted on walls or structures facing adjoining residential zones. - 4.
-In circumstances where the amenity of nearby residential areas will not be detrimentally affected, illumination may be permitted.

-However, special care will need to be taken so as to avoid any likely nuisance to nearby residents as a result of glare or light spillage.
-If necessary, such advertisements will need to be time clocked to turn off at 10pm and possibly fitted with suitable light baffles and screened as appropriate

-- 5. Electrical conduits to illuminated signs are to be taken directly into the building or otherwise screened to the satisfaction of Council. - The size, scale and number of advertisements and advertising structures respond to their context, and integrate with the streetscape rather than dominating it. - The colours used in the design of an advertising sign or structure must complement the colour finish of the building to which it will be attached. - Corporate colours should be limited to the advertising sign or structure, and should not be applied to the painted surface of the building. - 9.
-Advertising should not impact upon natural features and any trimming or lopping of significant trees should be avoided at all times.
-Where this is absolutely necessary details of the extent of the lopping and identification of the specific trees will be require with the application.
+- commercial area, advertising in commercial zones are not permitted on walls or structures facing adjoining residential zones. - 4.
+In circumstances where the amenity of nearby residential areas will not be detrimentally affected, illumination may be permitted. - However, special care will need to be taken so as to avoid any likely nuisance to nearby residents as a result of glare or light spillage.
+If necessary, such advertisements will need to be time clocked to turn off at 10pm and possibly fitted with suitable light baffles and screened as appropriate. - 5.
+Electrical conduits to illuminated signs are to be taken directly into the building or otherwise screened to the satisfaction of Council. - 6.
+The size, scale and number of advertisements and advertising structures respond to their context, and integrate with the streetscape rather than dominating it. - The colours used in the design of an advertising sign or structure must complement the colour finish of the building to which it will be attached. - 8.
+Corporate colours should be limited to the advertising sign or structure, and should not be applied to the painted surface of the building. - Advertising should not impact upon natural features and any trimming or lopping of significant trees should be avoided at all times.
+Where this is absolutely necessary details of the extent of the lopping and identification of the specific trees will be required with the application.